 People have different priorities when buying a house, but there are a few essential elements to keep in mind.
-Keep reading this guide to find out the important features to consider before closing the deal.
+This guide will help you understand the important features to consider before closing the deal.

 2. Size of the lot:

-The lot sizes are fairly similar in the same neighborhood.
+The lot sizes are typically similar within neighborhoods.
 Once you go to enough showings, you will soon notice your preferences, whether it's large or small, corner or interior.
 The shapes of the lots vary as well.
 There are pie-shaped, rectangular, and irregular in shapes.
 Depending on the privacy level, how you use the lawn, and the length of the driveway, this might become an important matter to you.

 3. The number of bedrooms:

 If you plan to live with your family, you should think about how many bedrooms your family needs.
 Most buyers want a minimum of two bedrooms, but an extra bedroom is always better, for guests or future family members.
 You can also use the bedroom as a home office, a kid's playroom or a gym.

 You should decide ahead of time how many bathrooms you prefer.
 Some older homes only have one bedroom, so buyers often look for ways to add another one.
 If there is only one bathroom, make sure you can live with that arrangement in the future.
 Newer homes often have two or more bathrooms.

 The size and style are crucial.
 You have to decide between a bathtub or a shower.
 If you need a handicap accessible bathroom, you can communicate with your agent.
 If you can't decide at the moment, make sure to ask your agent fo find your bathrooms that could be remodeled.